 - 4.1.
 In addition to its on-going review of risk the Board is also required to complete an annual review of the effectiveness of its systems of internal control.
-To assist with the annual review, the Scottish Government published the revised Internal Control Checklist in January 2020. - 4.2.
-GCRB has previously undertaken annual reviews of its systems of internal control in October of 2017, 2018 and 2019.
-The updated checklist has been completed for GCRB in 2020 and is attached as an annex to this report.
-As a result of completing this review, some issues have been identified to progress within GCRB's operational plans for 2020-21.
+To assist with the annual review, the Scottish Government published the revised Internal Control Checklist in 2021. - 4.2.
+GCRB has undertaken annual reviews of its systems of internal control beginning in October 2017.
+The updated checklist has been completed for GCRB in 2021 and is attached as an annex to this report.
+As a result of completing this review, some issues have been identified to progress within GCRB's operational plans for 2021-22.

-5. Risk Analysis
+5. Risk and Compliance Analysis

-5.1.
+- 5.1.
 The systems of internal control are designed to reduce the risks faced by GCRB.
 This comprehensive annual review of the internal controls identifies areas of strength that provide assurance to GCRB.
 This level of assurance enables the Board to be satisfied that it is able to complete the annual statement on the systems of internal control.
-This review also identifies some areas for development and these will be taken forward within the GCRB operational plan.
+This review also identifies some areas for development and these will be taken forward within the GCRB operational plan. - 5.2.
+There are no specific legal implications arising from this paper.
+However, robust systems of internal control are essential in achieving the strategic ambition of having effective governance arrangements.